Scharnhorst-class cruiser: Armor

-As was the standard for German warships, the ships of the Scharnhorst class were protected by Krupp armor.
-They had an armor belt that was 150 mm thick in the central portion of the ship, extending from abreast the forward conning tower to just aft of the rear tower, where the propulsion machinery areas were located.
+The ships of the Scharnhorst class were protected by Krupp cemented armor, which was the typical choice for German warships of the period.
+They had an armor belt that was 150 mm thick in the central portion of the ship, extending from abreast the forward conning tower to just aft of the rear conning tower, where the propulsion machinery areas were located.
 This was a significant increase in thickness over earlier German armored cruisers.
-The belt decreased to 80 mm on either end of the central citadel; this extended all the way to the bow and almost completely to the stern, the extreme end of which was not armored.
+The belt decreased to 80 mm on either end of the central citadel; the thinner belt extended all the way to the bow and almost completely to the stern, the extreme end of which was not armored.
 The entire belt was backed with teak planking.
-The main armored deck ranged in thickness from 60 mm over critical areas and down to 35 mm elsewhere.
-The deck sloped down to connect to the belt at its lower edge to provide additional resistance to incoming fire; this portion was between 40–55 mm thick.
+The main armored deck ranged in thickness from 60 mm over critical areas to 35 mm elsewhere.
+The deck sloped down to connect to the belt at its lower edge to provide additional resistance to incoming fire; this portion was between 40 and 55 mm thick.

 The forward conning tower had 200 mm thick sides and a 30 mm thick roof.
 The rear conning tower was less well-armored, with sides that were only 50 mm thick and a roof that was 20 mm thick.
 The main battery gun turrets had 170 mm thick sides and 30 mm thick roofs, while the amidships guns were protected with 150 mm thick gun shields and 40 mm thick roofs.
 The barbettes that supported the turrets were 140 mm thick.
 The 15 cm battery was protected by a strake of armor that was 130 mm thick, while the guns themselves were protected with 80 mm thick shields.